 - 1. Before a minor sanction may be imposed upon a faculty member, the faculty member must be notified in writing of the charges for which a sanction might be imposed.
+Charges should be related to violations of university policies or rules, or laws.
+The university policies should be specified in any charges leveled.
 The faculty member then must be provided with an opportunity to meet with and to present a statement in defense or in mitigation of the charges to the individual with the authority to impose the sanction.
 That opportunity shall be provided no less than ten (10) and no more than thirty (30) days following the faculty member's receipt of notification of charges. - 2.
 Before a department chair or a dean exercises the authority to impose a minor sanction upon a faculty member, the decision to impose the sanction and the reasons therefore must be reviewed and approved by the immediate administrative supervisor of the individual imposing the sanction. - 3.
-Within sixty (60) days from the date of the faculty member's receipt of notice of charges, the faculty member shall be notified as to whether a minor sanction has been imposed.
-If a minor sanction has been imposed, the notice shall include a statement of the reasons for the sanction.
-Any sanction imposed and the reasons therefore shall be noted in the faculty member's permanent personnel file but if no sanction is imposed, there shall be no notation or reference to the charges in the file. - 4.
+Within sixty (60) days of the date of the faculty member's receipt of notice of charges, the faculty member shall be notified as to whether a minor sanction has been imposed and acknowledge receipt of the notice of imposition of the sanction.
+If a minor sanction has been imposed, the notice shall include a statement of the reasons for the sanction, the faculty member's right to respond in writing, and refer to the information in the Faculty Sanctions policy.
+Any sanction imposed and the reasons therefore shall be notified in the faculty member's permanent personnel file but if no sanction is imposed, there shall be no notation or reference to the charges in the file. - 4.
 The faculty member may respond in writing to the imposition of a minor sanction but must do so within thirty (30) days following the faculty member's receipt of notice of the sanction.
-The faculty member's written response to the charges will be included in the faculty member's permanent personnel file unless the faculty member requests otherwise. - C. A faculty member who desires a review of the minor sanction imposed upon him or her may file a grievance against the administrative official imposing the sanction in accordance with the Faculty Grievance Policy.
+The faculty member's written response to the charges will be included in the faculty member's permanent personnel file unless the faculty member requests otherwise. - All documents related to an imposed sanction must be retained in a secure location at the college level for five years. - C. A faculty member who desires a review of the minor sanction imposed may file a grievance against the administrative official imposing the sanction in accordance with the Faculty Grievance Policy.

-III.
-Dismissal and Other Severe Sanctions
+IV.
+Dismissal and Other Major Sanctions